Prathmeshsg/StickyNotes/README.md

 Contributions are welcome!
 Please fork the repository and submit a pull request for any improvements or bug fixes.

-License This project is licensed under the MIT License Made with @Prathmesh G - Shadowgit.
+Made with @Prathmesh G - Shadowgit.